dickhardt/hardt-xauth-protocol/draft-hardt-xauth-protocol.md

     The verified claims the user consented to be released. \[Editor: details TBD]

+### "reciprocal" Object {#ReciprocalRequest}

+The following MUST be included

++ **nonce** - a unique identifier for this request.
+Note the Grant Response MUST contain a matching nonce attribute value.

++ **client**
+    + **id** - the Client ID making the request

+One or more of the following objects from the Request JSON {{RequestJSON}} are included:

++ **authorization** {{ResponseAuthorizationObject}}

++ **authorizations** {{ResponseAuthorizationsObject}}

++ **claims** {{ResponseClaimsObject}}

+### Interaction Types {#InteractionType}

+If the GS wants the Client to initiate the interaction with the User, then the GS will return an Interaction Response.
+The Client will initiate the interaction with the User in one of the following ways:

++ **popup**
+The Client will create a new popup child browser window containing the "interaction"."uri" attribute.
+\[Editor: more details on how to do this]

+The GS will close the popup window when the interactions with the User are complete.
+\[Editor: confirm GS can do this still on all browsers, or does Client need to close]

++ **redirect**
+The Client will redirect the User to the "interaction"."uri" attribute.
+When the GS interactions with the User are complete, the GS will redirect the User to the "interaction"."redirect_uri" attribute the Client provided in the Grant Request.

++ **qrcode**
+The Client will create a {{QR Code}} of the "interaction"."uri" attribute  and display the resulting graphic and the "interaction"."message" attribute as a character string.

+An GS MUST support the "popup", "redirect", and "qrcode" interaction types.

+### Signing and Encryption

+\[Editor: TBD - how response is signed and/or encrypted by the GS]

+# RS Access {#RSAccess}

-## Access Methods {#AccessMethod}
+## Access Mechanisms {#AccessMethod}

-The are three different methods for the Client to access an RS:
+The are three different mechanisms for the Client to access an RS:

-+ **bearer** - the AS provides a bearer access token that the Client can use to access an RS per {{Bearer}}.
++ **bearer** - the GS provides an access token that the Client presents to access an RS per {{BearerToken}}.

-+ **pop** - the AS provides an access handle that the Client presents in a proof-of-possession RS access request per {{POP}}.
++ **jose** - the GS provides an access handle that the Client presents in a proof-of-possession RS access request per -----.

-+ **pop_body** - the Client signs the JSON payload sent to the RS per {{POPbody}}.
++ **jose+body** - the Client signs the JSON payload sent to the RS per **POPBody**.

-In the AS Response, the AS will return the method the Client MUST use when accessing the RS.
+In the Grant Response, the GS will return the method the Client MUST use when accessing the RS.

-# Discovery {#Discovery}

-The Client obtains the following metadata about the AS prior to initiating a request:

-**Endpoint** - the endpoint of the AS.

-**"as"** - the unique string identifier for the AS.

-**Algorithms** - the asymetric cryptographic algorithms supported by the AS.

-**Authorizations** - the authorizations the Client may request, if any.

-**Identity Claims** - the identity claims the Client may request, if any, and what public keys the claims will be signed with.

-The client may also obtain information about how the AS will sign and/or encrypt the AS Response, as well as any other metadata required for extensions to this protocol, as defined in those extension specifications.
+## Bearer Token {#BearerToken}

+## Proof-of-possession

+# Error Responses {#ErrorResponses}

+    TBD

 # JOSE Client Authentication {#ClientAuthN}

+How the Client authenticates to the GS and RS are independent of each other.
+One mechanism can be used to authenticate to the GS, and a different mechanism to authenticate to the RS.

+Q: method or mechanism???

-The default mechanism for the Client to authenticate to the AS and the RS is signing a JSON document with JWS per {{RFC7515}}.
+The default mechanism for the Client to authenticate to the GS and the RS is signing a JSON document with JWS per {{RFC7515}}.
 The resulting tokens always use compact serialization.

 It is expected that extensions to this protocol that specify a different mechanism for the Client to authenticate, would over ride this section.

 The Authorization Request JSON is signed with JWS and passed as the body of the POST.

 The authorization, refresh, and access handles are signed with JWS resulting in authorization request, refresh, and access tokens respectively.
-These JOSE tokens are passed in the HTTP Authorization header with the "JOSE" parameter per {{JOSEHTTP}}.
+These JOSE tokens are passed in the HTTP Authorization header with the "JOSE" parameter per

 The Client will use the same private key to create all tokens.

-The Client and the AS MUST both use HTTP/2 ({{RFC7540}}) or later, and TLS 1.3 ({{RFC8446}}) or later, when communicating with each other.
+The Client and the GS MUST both use HTTP/2 ({{RFC7540}}) or later, and TLS 1.3 ({{RFC8446}}) or later, when communicating with each other.

 \[Editor: too aggressive to mandate HTTP/2 and TLS 1.3?]

+## GS Access

+## RS Access

+## Grant Token

+## Grant JSON

+## Refresh Token

+## Client Public Key Discovery

+## JOSE Access Token {#JOSEAccessToken}

+## JOSE Request Body

+## Request Encryption

+## Response Signing and Encryption

+** JOSE Tokens

-## JOSE Headers {#JOSEHeaders}
+**  JOSE Headers {#JOSEHeaders}

 A non-normative example of a JOSE header for a Registered Client using a key id to identify the Client's public key: